spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-salesproductconfiguration-module.md

 `SalesProductConfiguration` v1.0.0 introduces the following backward incompatible changes:

-* Removed ProductConfigurationOrderSaverPlugin.
+* Removed `ProductConfigurationOrderSaverPlugin`.
-* Removed ProductConfigurationOrderPostSavePlugin.
+* Removed `ProductConfigurationOrderPostSavePlugin`.
-* Removed dependency on CheckoutExtension module.
+* Removed dependency on `CheckoutExtension` module.

 To upgrade the `SalesProductConfiguration` module from version 0.2.* to version 1.0.*, do the following: